 Please note that students who are experiencing difficulty in individual courses do have the option of requesting an Incomplete Contract from their instructors, subject to the instructors' approval.
-Appropriate paperwork must be completed and the contract for the deferred term work must be submitted to the Office of the Vice-President Academic & Dean for approval.
+Appropriate paperwork must be completed and the contract for the deferred term work must be submitted to the Enrolment Services Office for processing.
 A request for an Incomplete Contract must be made before the last day of classes of the term.